Address: Autódromo Internacional Eduardo P. Cabrera, Agraciada 570, Rivera, Uruguay

 The circuit is located to the west of the city in the Gran Bretaña Park.
 It can be reached by heading out of the city on Presidente Giró until it joins Camino al Autódromo, which will lead directly to the circuit.

-Find the best hotel and flight deals near to Autódromo de Rivera:
+Find the best hotel and room deals near to Autódromo de Rivera: